MerinRose123/minimal_python_flask_app_with_celery/README.md

 Then type `pip install -r requirements.txt`

 ### How To Run the App
-To run the application get into the folder file_processing in terminal.
-Then type `python init.py`.
+* To run the application get into the folder file_processing in terminal.
+Then type `python app_init.py`.

-To start celery along with beat get into file_processing folder in terminal and type `celery worker -A init.celery --loglevel=INFO -B`
+* To start celery along with beat get into file_processing folder in terminal and type `celery worker -A app_init.celery --loglevel=INFO -B`